 pwd does is printing the

 PWD environment variable.

 You will get the same output if you type:

 --physical) - Display the physical directory, without any symbolic links.

 By default, id no option is used,

 /tmp/symlink directory and you type

 The output will show that your current working directory is

 If you run the same command using the

-/tmp/directory, the directory to which the symlink points to.
+The command will print the directory to which the symlink points to: